Lymphogranuloma venereum starts as a small, often unnoticed blister that quickly heals, then causes the lymph nodes to swell and become tender.

 Antibiotics, taken for 3 weeks, can cure the infection, but the lymph nodes may remain swollen.

 Lymphogranuloma venereum occurs mostly in tropical and subtropical areas and is rare in the United States.
-Outbreaks have been reported among men who have sex with men in western Europe and North America.
+However, outbreaks have been reported among men who have sex with men in Europe, North America, and Australia.

 Rectal infections caused by these bacteria have become more common among people who engage in anal sex.